Hear That Whistle Blow - Katie's First Memories

 Katie visited all her favorite places and said farewell to all her favorite trees and rocks and even the sky above her.

 They gave plenty of warning sound but the sound to Katie caused a longing for the future; so unknown.
 She so loved to hear that whistle blow.
+It always cut so deeply into her heart.

 © 2017 Jackie Lynnley